 For numbers followed by a counter word that means a sequence, you can add 目 (me).
 So, “for the first time” would be 一回目 (ikkai me).
 And, 三人目 (sannin me) means “third person“.

-Japanese Days Of The Month
+What Are The Days Of The Month In Japanese

 After counters, this may be the second difficult aspect of the Japanese numbers.
 The days of the month can be pretty inconsistent, specifically the first 10 days.
 The first 10 days are more like the Native Japanese counting system and the good news is they are written in hiragana.
 I think it would be better just to memorize them.